faidrapts/sharepoint-connector/README.md

 # SharePoint Document Scraper

-A Python package for authenticating with SharePoint and downloading documents using Microsoft Graph API with support for MFA and optional AWS Bedrock knowledge base ingestion.
+A Python package for authenticating with SharePoint (user-level permissions) and downloading documents using Microsoft Graph API with support for MFA and optional AWS Bedrock knowledge base ingestion (custom data source).

 ## Features